urban-plumber/urban-plumber.github.io/qanda/index.md

 > **Q:** Should automatic (repeating) **spinup** be used?

-**A:** No. Spinup and analysis periods should be run together without repetition.
+**A:** Repeated spinup is not necessary.
+The spinup and analysis period should be run together without repetition.

 ---